frc3512/Robot-2020/README.md

 Doxygen 1.8.20 needs to be installed.
 The HTML documentation will be generated in `docs/html` with an index.html page as the root.

+## gdb

+* `./gradlew-gdb.sh`

+This runs a debug build of the robot code in the GNU debugger (gdb).
+Once the build completes and gdb's prompt appears, enter `run` to start the robot program.
+It may take a while due to the debugger having to load a lot of symbols.
+If the robot code crashes, use `bt` to get a backtrace.

+## valgrind

+`./gradlew-valgrind.sh`

+Valgrind is useful for finding memory leaks, memory corruption, and reads from uninitialized memory.

 ## Logging